KARTHIK-M116/statelet/README.md

 `Reconciler.reconcile()` — the spec is already declarative and the planner already accepts plain language, so neither needs engine changes.

-## Known gaps

-Stated plainly rather than left for a reviewer to find.

-- **Slack offboarding is impossible on some workspaces.**
-  `conversations.kick` returns `restricted_action` where workspace policy
-  forbids removing channel members — an admin setting, not a scope we can request.
-The run aborts cleanly and rolls back the other three apps rather than half-revoking access.
-- **Attribute tracking is partial.** Notion tracks page body, Linear tracks assignee, Calendar tracks start date.
-Slack channel topics, issue labels and event attendees are not fingerprinted, so drift in those is invisible.
-- **No concurrency control.** Two simultaneous reconciles for the same subject could both plan the same create.
-Idempotent creates limit the damage; there is no lock.
-- **Compensation is not atomic.** A crash mid-rollback leaves a partial rollback.
-The next run converges, but the window exists.
-- **Marker-based read scoping** means a human who edits the `[statelet:<subject>]` marker out of a resource makes it invisible to the reconciler.
-- **Notion content updates delete and recreate blocks**, so page history and comments on those blocks are lost.
-- Private Slack channels are out of scope — the adapter requests only public-channel scopes.

 ## License